Tyler Austin: Minnesota Twins

 On July 30, 2018, the Yankees traded Austin and Luis Rijo to the Minnesota Twins for Lance Lynn.
 The Twins assigned him to the Rochester Red Wings of the International League, whom Scranton was playing at the time.
 He also hit a home run in his first game with Rochester.
 The Twins promoted him to the major leagues, and he hit a home run in his first game as a Twin on August 11.
 Austin batted .236 with nine home runs and 24 RBIs in 35 games for the Twins, and 17 home runs in 69 games with the Yankees and Twins.

 Austin made the Twins' Opening Day roster in 2019, though the Twins also added C. J. Cron and Nelson Cruz as options to play first base and designated hitter.
 On April 6, 2019, Austin was designated for assignment following the selection of Chase De Jong’s contract.

 San Francisco Giants

 On April 8, 2019, the Twins traded Austin to the San Francisco Giants for Malique Ziegler.
 Austin batted .187 for the Giants, and they designated him for assignment on August 2.
 Shortly thereafter, Austin elected free agency.

 Milwaukee Brewers

 On August 16, 2019, Austin signed a minor league contract with the Milwaukee Brewers, who assigned him to the San Antonio Missions of the Class AAA Pacific Coast League.
 After he batted .333 with four home runs and 10 RBIs in 15 games for San Antonio, the Brewers promoted Austin to the major leagues on September 1.
 Austin became a free agent following the 2019 season.

 Yokohama DeNA BayStars

 On November 15, 2019, Austin signed a one-year contract with the Yokohama DeNA BayStars of Nippon Professional Baseball.

+Austin played in 106 games for Yokohama in 2024, slashing .316/.382/.601 with 25 home runs and 69 RBI.
+He would end up winning the NPB batting title, edging out Tokyo Yakult Swallows outfielder Domingo Santana's .315 average.